 Stock up on groceries – and credit card rewards

-The crux of the problem with the Capital One Costco Mastercard is this: why would you sign up for a credit card that primarily rewards restaurant purchases if you’re shopping at Costco, presumably to stock up on merchandise and food for consuming at home?
+The crux of the problem with the CIBC Mastercard is this: why would you sign up for a credit card that primarily rewards restaurant purchases if you’re shopping at Costco, presumably to stock up on merchandise and food for consuming at home?
 If you’re a casual Costco shopper who goes to a lot of restaurants, it could be an option worth considering.
 But if you want more rewards for your cart-filling grocery shopping trips, choose one of the Costco credit card alternatives above, and watch your rewards (or savings) pile up.

 What will happen to my Capital One Costco Mastercard card?